What to Know About the Substance Abuse Counseling Certification and Licensure Process

 NAADAC has been around since 1972 and was initially known as the National Association for Alcoholism and Drug Abuse Counselors, but has broadened its scope to include all kinds of professionals and a broader range of addictions.
 It has local chapters in all 50 states since this organization offers voluntary professional certification directly through its national office.
 Additionally, more than 20 states use NAADAC exams as the final step to vet candidates for state-level credentials.

-Like it says in the name, IC&RC operates internationally as well as in most states.
-Their focus is also broader than just counseling, taking in prevention and other recovery professional certifications as well.
+IC&RC – International Certification and Reciprocity Consortium.
+As the name suggests, IC&RC operates internationally and in most states.
+Their focus is broader than just counseling, taking in prevention and other recovery professional certifications as well.
 IC&RC certifications can only be obtained from state member boards.
-It has a presence in both industry-regulated states and those where the state government licensing agency acts as an IC&RC affiliate.
+It has a presence in both industry-regulated states and those in which the state government licensing agency serves as an IC&RC affiliate.

-Credentialing in States Aligned with IC&RC Certification Standards
+Credentialing in States Aligned with IC&RC Standards

 With IC&RC, you can only become certified through a state-level affiliate.